MiguelFerrer99/LostAnimalsApp/README.md

 ## Status of the app
 Right now LostAnimals is not in production.
-I'm developing the app yet, but counting each week to see my app on AppStore :)
+The app is in TestFlight, but counting each week to see my app on AppStore :)

 ## Do you want to try LostAnimals beta before its release?